-- (1) In assessing a proposal for the establishment of a community mining licence reserve area, the Advisory Council- - (a) must consider whether the Council of Elders' proposed management plan- - (i) provides an adequate framework for the granting, administration and oversight of community mining licences within the reserve area; and - (ii) provides for training programmes regarding the use of mercury and other prescribed chemicals in the recovery of minerals; and - (b) may request the Council of Elders to provide further information and amend the management plan.

-(2) The Advisory Council may approve a proposed community mining licence reserve area management plan submitted under Section 54(2)(b)(iii).
+- (1) In assessing a proposal for the establishment of a community mining licence reserve area, the Advisory Council- - (a) must consider whether the proposed management plan of the community government- - (i) provides an adequate framework for the granting, administration and oversight of community mining licences within the reserve area; and - (ii) provides for training programmes regarding the use of mercury and other prescribed chemicals in the recovery of minerals; and - (b) may request the community government to provide further information and amend the management plan. - (2) The Advisory Council may approve a proposed community mining licence reserve area management plan submitted under Section 54(2)(b)(iii).